 - Heart damage in the form of a weakened heart muscle may occur in people who have received a higher dose of doxorubicin (Adriamycin) or radiation therapy to the chest.

-- Infertility (inability to have children) or premature (early) menopause can occur in people who have received high-dose cyclophosphamide (Cytoxan, Neosar) or other chemotherapy.
-Learn more about fertility and cancer treatment .
+- Infertility (inability to have children) or early menopause can occur in people who have received high-dose cyclophosphamide (Cytoxan, Neosar) or other chemotherapy.
+Learn more about fertility concerns and preservation for men and women .

-- Secondary cancers (cancers that develop as a result of the treatment for another type of cancer), including leukemia, are more common in people who received chemotherapy.
+- Secondary cancers like leukemia are more common in people who received chemotherapy.
+Secondary cancers are cancers that develop as a result of the treatment for another type of cancer.

 People recovering from mastocytosis are encouraged to follow established guidelines for good health, such as maintaining a healthy weight, eating a balanced diet, and having recommended cancer screening tests.
 Talk with your doctor to develop a plan that is best for your needs.
 Moderate physical activity can help rebuild your strength and energy level.
 Your doctor can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
 Learn more about the next steps to take in survivorship , including making positive lifestyle changes .